Letters From Those Impacted by

 May 12, 2008

 I really want to thank you for the resources on your site once again.
 I had told my therapist about being involved in a cult a few months ago, but I did not know that this was the big problem that needed to be resolved until I researched Herbert W. Armstrong last week and then your site.
 I didn't know, or I refused to acknowledge, what a fraud Armstrong was.
 I had thought he was delusional when I left the WCG, but now I believe he was in it just for the money and power.
 Was I ever mind-controlled!
 I have grieved for the past week and went to see my therapist today.
 I explained everything to him--and we both know that we have our work cut out for us.
-I'm going to begin cognitive therapy this week and am very hopeful that, after so many unhappy years of depression, anxiety, phobias, etc., that I will finally find my authentic self and learn how to think positively (not the way I was taught for all those years in the "church").
+I'm going to begin cognitive behavior therapy this week and am very hopeful that, after so many unhappy years of depression, anxiety, phobias, etc., that I will finally find my authentic self and learn how to think positively (not the way I was taught for all those years in the "church").
 I want to finally be free in our Lord Jesus Christ and His grace and be a positive person, wife and mother. --Child survivor of WCG

 May 27, 2008